osamashabih6960/simple-java-docker/README.md

 # simple-java-docker
-apps that runs om docker
+A simple java app that runs on docker